goki/goki.github.io/content/en/docs/_index.md

     weight = 20
 +++

-GoKi is an open-source project that provides a set of frameworks for constructing cross-platform GUIs and other useful tools in pure Go using full-strength tree structures.
-The name GoKi is derived from the word tree in Japanese (木), which is pronounced Ki (き).
+Goki is an open-source project that provides a set of frameworks for constructing cross-platform GUIs and other useful tools in pure Go using full-strength tree structures.
+The name Goki is derived from the word tree in Japanese (木), which is pronounced Ki (き).